This page includes information on guidelines and tools about:

 Standardised participant information and consent forms (PICFs)

-Use of these templates is not now, nor has it ever been, required by NHMRC.
-They were designed as tools to assist researchers in developing PICFs by suggesting standard structure and wording suitable to a wide range of projects and to conform to some jurisdictional requirements.
-However, as templates, they are not intended to be rigid and unchanging and information can be added and removed from the templates as required.
+Please note that just as the use of the NHMRC templates has never been required by NHMRC, use of the InFORMed template is also not an NHMRC requirement.
+PICF templates are designed as tools to assist researchers in developing PICFs by suggesting standard structure and wording suitable to a wide range of projects and to conform to some jurisdictional requirements.
+However, as templates, they are not intended to be rigid and unchanging and information can be added and removed as required.
 The appropriateness of any changes in language or structure in a PICF that is proposed for an individual project is subject to the discretion of the researcher and/or the reviewer during the drafting and review processes.

-NHMRC recognises that individual jurisdictions or institutions may introduce a requirement that use of the NHMRC PICF template is mandatory.
-While this is their prerogative, this decision should not be interpreted as their use being mandated by the NHMRC.
+NHMRC recognises that individual jurisdictions or institutions may introduce a requirement that use of a PICF template is mandatory.
+While this is their prerogative, this decision should not be interpreted as its use being mandated by the NHMRC.